Applying to Study Abroad

 - Additional consideration is given for students with prior relevant language or area studies coursework as well as compelling responses to the essay prompts.

 - Students who have already had a semester abroad experience will be given lower priority.

 - A small number of programs are unable to accommodate passport holders of certain countries.
 Students who will not travel on a U.S. passport should indicate this on their application.

 You will be notified for which program you are selected within one month of the application deadline.
+You will be asked to complete tasks to confirm that you wish to accept your space in the program you are selected for.
 As a confirmed participant, you will apply later to the host institution or program provider for final admission.

 Switching Programs After Selection

 If you have been selected for a program and you want to apply to a different program during the same academic year, you can only do so if there is space remaining on the newly desired program.
 You must make a written request to your study abroad advisor (listed under “Contacts” in your MyStudyAbroad).
 Your advisor will review the request and notify you if the program change is possible and outline the process within one month of your request.